ssfc/npbenchmark/npbenchmark-main/MAPF/a-star/a_star_readme.md

             // d(current,neighbor) is the weight of the edge from current to neighbor
             // tentative_gScore is the distance from start to the neighbor through current tentative_gScore := gScore[current] + d(current, neighbor)

+            // A* LINE 15
             if tentative_gScore < gScore[neighbor]
-                // This path to neighbor is better than any previous one.
+            // meaning: This path to neighbor is better than any previous one.
 Record it! cameFrom[neighbor] := current
                 gScore[neighbor] := tentative_gScore
                 fScore[neighbor] := tentative_gScore + h_score(neighbor)